beethoven21/managedCuda/README.md

 ManagedCUDA aims an easy integration of NVidia's CUDA in .NET applications written in C#, F#, Visual Basic or any other .NET language.

+## Updates from Surban fork

+* Upgrade to Visual Studio 2017.
+* Upgrade to NVIDIA GPU Toolkit 10.0.
+* Added project files to SLN project.
+* Fixed documentation of what StubsForLinux is and how to rebuild.
+* Added explicit Nuget package creation as I have no idea where or how it was originally done.
+* Disambiguate Math calls (conflict between System.Math and Cuda Math).

 ## Documentation

 Reference documentation is available at <http://surban.github.io/managedCuda>.